Update Location

 Prepare Your Soil

 High-quality soil ensures your plants will get essential nutrients—and moisture—as they settle in and grow.
 A loose, rich mixture gives roots the ability to stretch out, as well as enough space for air and water to flow down, around and through them.
-Different gardens call for different types, but Miracle-Gro® soils and potting mixes will get plants off to a solid start since they come loaded with months' worth of nutrients.
+Different gardens call for different types, but Miracle-Gro® soils and potting mixes will get plants off to a solid start since they come loaded with nutrients.

 In-Ground Soil

 More often than not, the ground that's already in your yard will need a nutritious boost.
 To improve the existing soil of an in-ground garden, loosen it with a rake or fork, breaking up any dense clumps and removing any rocks as you go.
 Then mix in 3 inches of Miracle-Gro® All-Purpose Garden Soil with the top 6 inches of native soil, following the package instructions, until the soil has a uniform texture.
+If you prefer an organic option, Miracle-Gro Organic™ Raised Bed & Garden Soil is crafted with organic compost to help rejuvenate native in-ground garden soils.
+Follow the same instructions, being sure to review all label directions.

 Raised Bed Soil